Before you begin

 This page describes the prerequisites for building a site that uses Docsy as a Hugo Module.

-You need a recent extended version (we recommend version 0.73.0 or later) of Hugo to do local builds and previews of sites (like this one) that use Docsy.
+You need a recent extended version (version 0.110.0 or later) of Hugo to do local builds and previews of sites (like this one) that use Docsy.
 If you install from the release page, make sure to get the

 extended Hugo version, which supports SCSS; you may need to scroll down the list of releases to see it.